 Figure 3: Add Motion Path dialog box

-Note: Among the Motion Path animations that you see within the Add Animation drop-down gallery, the Custom Path type is used to create your own Motion Paths -- look at our Drawing Custom Motion Path in PowerPoint 2013 tutorial to learn more.
+- Among the Motion Path animations that you see within the Add Animation drop-down gallery, the Custom Path type is used to create new Motion Paths.
+Look at our Drawing Custom Motion Path in PowerPoint 2016 tutorial to learn more.

-Note: To view the live preview of the animation effect, the Preview Effect check-box in the bottom right corner of the Add Motion Path dialog box should be selected as shown highlighted in red within Figure 3, above.
-If the Add Motion Path dialog box overlaps the slide object, you can't see the effect of the selected animation -- so, it is a good idea to place the dialog box in a position that is a little offset from the animated slide object on the slide.
+- To view a Live Preview of the animation effect, the Preview Effect check-box in the bottom right corner of the Add Motion Path dialog box should be selected, as shown highlighted in red within Figure 3, above.
+If the Add Motion Path dialog box overlaps the slide object, you can't see the effect of the selected animation.
+Thus, it is a good idea to place the dialog box in a position that is a little offset from the animated slide object on the slide.

 Figure 4: Bounce Right Motion Path applied to the selected shape

-Motion Path Animations in PowerPoint 2011 for Mac -- Getting Started
+Getting Started with Motion Path Animations in PowerPoint 2010 for Windows

-Motion Path Animations in PowerPoint 2010 for Windows -- Getting Started
+Getting Started with Motion Path Animations in PowerPoint 2011 for Mac